Pu Zhiqiang: 2014 arrest

 Pu was arrested by the Chinese police in May 2014, ostensibly for having "caused a disturbance."
 The arrest followed Pu's attendance at a meeting of dissidents who were campaigning for official recognition of the Tiananmen Square protests of 1989.
 Four other lawyers who attended the event were also jailed.
 The prosecution examined his personal history, notes and computers, and interrogated his associates, but failed to find any evidence of treason, sexual misconduct, or corruption.
 The only evidence provided by the prosecution consisted of provocative blog posts.
-He remained in custody despite the courts having rejecting the case for lack of evidence.
+He remained in custody despite the courts having rejected the case for lack of evidence.

 A statement released by the American foreign ministry on 6 May 2015 asked that Pu be released, saying that this was in accordance "with China's international human rights commitments."
 Chinese foreign ministry spokeswoman Hua Chunying responded the next day, saying that "I think lots of people have the same feeling with me, that some people in the United States have hearts that are too big and hands that are too long.
 Washington should address human rights problems at home and stop trying to be the world's policeman or judge."

 In December 2015, Pu was put on trial in Beijing for online social commentary critical of the ruling Communist Party.
-On 22 December 2015, Pu was found guilty of picking quarrels and inciting ethnic hatred, and given a suspended three-year prison sentence.
+On 22 December 2015, Pu was found guilty of picking quarrels and inciting ethnic hatred and given a suspended three-year prison sentence.
 Pu reported that he had been disbarred in April 2016, due to his postings on social media.

 Pu was nominated by an international group of writers, scholars, activists and legal observers for the 2016 Global Freedom of Expression Prize sponsored by the Columbia University Global Freedom of Expression Center.